 When you face circumstances you don’t enjoy or problems you can’t readily solve, Jamie Spannhake says it can be helpful to shift perspective.

-When you face situations you don’t enjoy or problems you can’t readily solve, it is helpful to shift your perspective.
+When you face situations you don’t enjoy or problems you can’t readily solve, it is helpful to embrace a perspective shift.
 Shifting your perspective can allow you to focus on the good, elevate your mood and bring you to new creative solutions.
 You shift perspective by thinking or doing something differently to change yourself, your situation or others.

 Here are five ways.